arduino/help-center-content/content/Hardware Support/Generic/An-overview-of-different-UNO-boards.md

 Board core: `Arduino Uno (Arduino AVR Boards)`\
 Documentation: [ARDUINO UNO](https://docs.arduino.cc/retired/other/arduino-older-boards#arduino-uno)

 The original UNO board.
-It is sometimes refered to as the "R1" or "Rev1" version to distinguish it from later versions.
+It is sometimes referred to as the "R1" or "Rev1" version to distinguish it from later versions.

 <a id="uno-wifi"></a>